 What Causes It?

-Your health care provider will examine your skin and ask questions about your physical and emotional health.
+Your doctor will examine your skin and ask questions about your physical and emotional health.
 You may need a blood test to check levels of calcium, zinc, and certain other elements, and a skin biopsy to confirm the diagnosis.

-Your provider may suggest one or several different treatment options.
+Your doctor may suggest one or several different treatment options, including:

 Creams for your skin include:

-Systemic drugs, used for more severe symptoms, are taken by mouth (orally), injection, or infusion.
-All may have serious side effects when they are used for a long time.
+Systemic drugs, used for more severe symptoms, are taken by mouth, injection, or infusion.
+All may have serious side effects when used for a long time.
 They include:

 Phototherapy (Light Therapy)

 One of the treatments for psoriasis involves ultraviolet light.
-Some people may be able to get relief from symptoms through brief exposure to sunlight each day.
-But too much sun can make symptoms worse, so your doctor will need to set up a treatment program for you.
+Some people may get relief from symptoms through brief exposure to sunlight each day.
+Too much sun can make symptoms worse.
+So your doctor will need to set up a treatment program for you.
 Be sure to wear sunscreen with an SPF of 15 or higher and avoid sunburn.
 Artificial ultraviolet light may also be used, often along with medications, under your doctor's supervision.

 Complementary and Alternative Therapies

 Mind-body therapies and stress management, including meditation and hypnosis, may help treat psoriasis.
-Some studies have shown that people who practiced meditation before getting light therapy did better than people who had light therapy alone.
+Studies show that people who practice meditation before getting light therapy do better than people who had light therapy alone.
 Exercise can help, too, as can drinking plenty of water.

 Taking daily baths with lukewarm water and mild soap can help slough off scales.
 After your bath, gently pat skin dry and immediately apply a moisturizer to seal in water.